Professor of Practice

 I graduated from the University of Nebraska–Lincoln with a PhD in Computer Science in 2008 and joined the School of Computing in 2011.
-I was promoted to Associate Professor of Practice in 2015.
+I was promoted to full Professor of Practice in 2024.
 My research interests include Computer Science Education, Computational Complexity Theory and Machine Learning, though my primary activities are teaching.
 I have over 25 years of computing education experience.
 I teach a wide variety of computing courses with a focus on introductory-level and honors courses (including CS1, CS2, and CS3).
 Each year I teach an interdisciplinary Virtual Reality course in collaboration with Steve Kolbe in the Johnny Carson Center for Emerging Media Arts.
 I also run a In support of my education mission, I have authored several Open Educational Resources including several textbooks and I host a successful YouTube channel.
 Recently I have published educational research papers in top CS education venues.
 I am also the Director of the School of Computing Honors Program.

 My Schedule